 No matter whether someone has skipped a court hearing or stolen a car, if they are pulled over by an officer, involved in some kind of incident with law enforcement, or interact with law enforcement anywhere in the United States, that warrant is going to come up.

 Recent changes to the law in California have altered the information employers and other professionals can see on a background check.
-The new 2021 California background check law prohibits date of birth or driver’s license numbers being utilized to search criminal court records.
+The new 2021 California records check law prohibits date of birth or driver’s license numbers being utilized to search criminal court records.

 How Do I Check if I Have a Warrant in California?